 World Heritage Liaison

 In 2013, Former Mayor Julian Castro named Councilwoman Viagran to serve as the City Council's Liaison for the San Antonio Missions UNESCO World Heritage Site Nomination.
 Councilwoman Viagran served on the delegation that traveled to Bonn, Germany for the World Heritage designation and celebrated with all of San Antonio on July 5, 2015, when the Missions were inscribed on the list of World Heritage sites.
-The San Antonio Missions Mission Concepcion, Mission San Jos, Mission San Juan, Mission Espada, and Mission de Valero collectively are the first World Heritage site in Texas and the 23rd in the nation.
+The San Antonio Missions Mission Concepcion, Mission San Jose, Mission San Juan, Mission Espada, and Mission San Antonio de Valero collectively are the first World Heritage site in Texas and the 23rd in the nation.
 Councilwoman Viagran continues to represent the City regarding the Missions and World Heritage site having represented the City in Washington, DC and Arequipa, Peru.
 She also took the lead on the World Heritage Symposia and World Heritage Work Plan for the City.
 This work continued in 2016, when Viagran joined leaders from around the world at the World Historical and Cultural Cities expo in Nanjing China.
 While there she emphasized the importance of protecting the cultural heritage of San Antonio.
+In 2018 she led the implementation of the Mission Historic District Design Manual.
+The manual is included in the City of San Antonio Historic Guidelines and will help protect and preserve the Mission Historic District and designated structures in the World Heritage Buffer Zone.

 Councilwoman Viagran has been a leader in developing public policy that advances equity, opportunity, and prosperity for all by ensuring San Antonio becomes a truly global city with a 21st century economy.
 She has earned a reputation on city council as a fierce leader who strives to take bold action by listening to the community, building coalitions, and creating consensus.
 Through her leadership, District 3 has seen unprecedented development and inclusive growth which serves as a model of excellence in community development.